PopoviciEusebiu/Application_front_desk_employees_of_a_library/README.md

+# Library Management System for Front Desk Employees

-This is an apllication for the ront desk employees of a library.The application should have two types of users (a regular user represented by the front desk employee and an administrator user) which have to provide a username and a password in order to use the application.
+This project is a full-stack web application designed for the **front desk employees** of a library, with two types of users: **Regular Users** (front desk employees) and **Administrator Users**.
+Both users are required to log in using a username and password to access the system.
+The application supports various operations such as managing book information, buying and selling books, processing bills, and generating reports for employee activities.

-The regular user can perform the following operations:
-- Add/update/view book information (book name, published date, author, price etc).
+## Features

+### 1. User Roles: Regular User and Administrator

+#### Regular User (Front Desk Employee):
+- **Add/Update/View Book Information**:
+  - Manage book details such as:
+    - Book name
+    - Published date
+    - Author
+    - Price
+  - Keep book inventory up to date with the latest information.

+- **Create/Update/Delete/View Book Details**:
-- Create/update/delete/view books detalis.
+  - Add new books to the inventory.
+  - Edit or delete existing book records.
+  - View detailed information about each book in the system.

-- Sell and buy books by the employees.
+- **Sell and Buy Books**:
+  - Front desk employees can sell books directly to customers.
-- Buy books by the regular users.
+  - Buy books to restock the library's inventory.

-- Process bills.
+- **Process Bills**:
-The administrator user can perform the following operations:
+  - Generate and process bills for book sales and purchases.

+#### Administrator User:
-- CRUD on employees’ information.
+- **CRUD on Employee Information**:
+  - Manage employee records:
+    - Create, read, update, and delete employee details such as names, roles, and contact information.

+- **Generate Reports**:
-- Generate reports for a particular period containing the activities performed by an employee.
+  - Generate reports for a specified period containing the activities performed by each employee.

+### 2. Data Management
+- All data is stored securely in a database.
+- The application follows the **Layers architectural pattern**, separating concerns for better scalability and maintainability:
+  - **Presentation Layer**: Handles the user interface and user interactions.
+  - **Service Layer**: Contains business logic for processing operations.
+  - **Data Access Layer**: Manages communication with the database.

+### 3. Input Validation
-The data will be stored in a database.
-Use the Layers architectural pattern to organize your application.
-All the inputs of the application will be validated against invalid data before submitting the data and saving it in the database.
+- All inputs are validated to ensure the accuracy and integrity of the data before it is submitted and saved in the database.